example42/example42.github.io/_posts/2019-12-11-request-for-tinydata-part2.md

 title: Puppet Tip 108 - Request for Tiny Data - Part 2
 ---

-Second part of the Request for Tiny Data serie is about ....
+This is the second of a 4 part call for Tiny Data.

+In the firsto post we introduced Tiny Puppet (tp), now we are going to talk about its:

 ### Tiny data